welpo/tabi/content/blog/customise-tabi.md

 You're not just limited to predefined skins.
 Why not create a look that's distinctively tailored to your preferences?

+You can save your new skin it in either of these two directories:
+1. Inside the theme's directory: `themes/tabi/sass/skins`
+2. Inside your main site's directory: `sass/skins` (you'll need to create this folder)

-To get started, head over to `themes/tabi/sass/skins` and add a new file (e.g. `your_skin.scss`).
-This file needs to have these two variables (this is the default skin, teal):
+Create a new `.scss` file (for example, `your_skin.scss`) in your preferred location.
+This file needs to have these two variables (this is the default skin, "teal"):

 ```scss
 :root {